creature/piccle/NOTES.md

   |-+ by-camera
     |- fuji-x100f
     |- canon-350d

+- Potential way of doing pre-pass:
+  - Read each photo metadata into a hash
+  - Pass each photo data, in turn, into a "stream"
+  - Each stream returns a hash to be merged into a main one, with keys for each photo by MD5.

 # Misc todo
 - Don't use display: inline-block for the nav/main photo section, use Flexbox instead